obrucheoghene/aws-bootcamp-cruddur-2023/journal/week3.md

 };
 ```

-I passed the `user` to the following components:
+I confirmed `user` was passed to the  to the following components:
 ```js
 <DesktopNavigation user={user} active={'home'} setPopped={setPopped} />
 <DesktopSidebar user={user} />
 ```

+I Updated Profile Info

 ### 2. Install and configure Amplify client-side library for Amazon Congito